 It’s tempting to imagine the Type 96/96A/96B going into battle against the M1A2 Abrams or any third-generation Western European tank.
 But the chances of a major ground engagement between the PLA and US forces are dim and China doesn’t consider any European country a threat.
 If Beijing had to fight abroad it’s the PLAN’s agile marine units with light vehicles, rather than PLA armored brigades, who receive the marching orders.

-If there’s one foreseeable conflict where the Type 96/96A/96B can fight in it’s a near future assault on Taiwan.
+If there’s one foreseeable conflict where the Type 96/96A/96B can participate, it’s a near future assault on Taiwan.
 The prevailing consensus on the PLA’s war plans is a multi-pronged offensive launched from its eastern and southern theater commands.
 The opening stages involve a naval blockade of the entire island, followed by surgical strikes on its defenses and infrastructure with missiles, and then air superiority is imposed over Taiwan.
 Once the ground invasion begins, LST’s and hovercraft deliver Type 96 tanks ashore together with thousands of PLAN marines.

 Without the advantage of helicopter gunships armed with Hellfire missiles, Taiwan’s ground forces risk being overwhelmed within days.
 Limited stocks of TOW-2A/B’s and Javelins won’t be able to blunt multiple landings across Taiwan.
 The less than 500 M60A3 tanks the army can muster are outmatched by the Type 96/96A/96B and won’t survive any engagement where PLA marines can use their own anti-tank weapons.
 To make matters worse, aside from the Type 96/96A/96B there are gun and missile armed tank destroyers, amphibious tanks, and infantry fighting vehicles like the ZBD-04/08 and the ZBL-09 to contend with.